 Anemia caused by blood loss, for example, is common in menstruating women as well as in women after childbirth.
 People with kidney disease, or another disorder that affects red blood cell production, may also have anemia.
 People with autoimmune disorders may also be anemic because the body perceives red blood cells as foreign, and therefore attacks and destroys them.
 Hereditary conditions, such as sickle cell anemia, make the red blood cells thick and sticky, which can cause blockages and affect blood flow.

-Diagnosis, testing, and treatment for anemia
+Diagnosis and testing for anemia

 Your doctor will first perform a physical exam and review your medical history and symptoms.
 You will also need a blood test (complete blood count, or CBC) as well as testing to determine levels of iron in your body and your body's levels of vitamin B12 and folate, which are needed to produce red blood cells.
 You may also undergo additional testing to rule out other blood disorders and diseases.